 cd /root/usbdrive (changes directory to the usbdrive directory)

 type in ls to list directory and confirm you can see dom.img in the list.
 If you can then SDB is definitely your USB stick and SDA is your NAS local storage drive.
 Only if you cannot see dom.img or any contents of you USB stick then the drives are the other way around.
 Shutdown, boot up again and reverse the volumes in the instructions above.

 Finally you need to copy dom.img to the NAS local storage drive, type in this command:

 cp dom.img /dev/sda (copies dom.img to the NAS local storage)

 That’s it.
-Shut down you NAS.
-All set to reboot, first REMOVE THE USB DRIVE, then start your NAS and see if it takes the firmware.
+Shut down your NAS.
+Before you boot it back up, first REMOVE THE USB DRIVE, then start your NAS and see if it takes the firmware.
 On the monitor, after the BIOS screen you should see 1 or 2 single digits on the top left.
 Shortly after you should see the screen as below and hear some beeps:

 The LCD screen should show ‘Ready for Test Ver 1.2.8‘ and eventually on the desktop monitor display you are prompted with a login screen (admin/admin if you really want to!).
 At this point the fan will be very noisy, ignore it.

 Don’t panic if nothing happens.
 You might have to do the whole copy dom.img file process again.
 It didn’t work until my 3rd attempt.
 Don’t ask me why!

 Once you have the factory firmware 1.2.8 running and can see the logon prompt place a SINGLE hard disk drive into HDD1 caddy (yes, its fine if you do it hot!).